2021 inspiring travel adventures we can’t wait to take

 We don’t know about you but with every day of social distancing and restricted travel that passes, our wanderlust grows ever stronger.
-Just because we can yet travel around the globe freely, doesn’t mean we can’t dream of where we can travel to in 2021.
+We may not be able to travel around the globe freely just yet, but the situation is looking promising for the future.

 To take the ultimate road trip

 Head to Iceland on an off the beaten track adventure…

 Iceland’s dramatic and sparsely populated landscapes will likely have even more appeal next year and two new driving routes, The Westfjords Way and the Diamond Circle, open up some of the country’s lesser explored regions.

 A new tunnel through Dýrafjörður fjord in the Westfjords opened in October 2020, helping to establish the new The Westfjords Way, a 950 km circular drive which threads through one of Iceland’s most remote regions.
 The tunnel links the northern and southern parts of the region making it far more accessible.

 The Diamond Circle driving route was officially launched in September, establishing a 250km circuit in the Iceland’s north east.
 Showcasing five key destinations – Goðafoss, Lake Mývatn, Dettifoss, Ásbyrgi canyon and Húsavík, the whale capital of Iceland – this route also takes in hidden treasures such as the Tjörnes peninsula, the lush valley of Hólmatungur and the circular explosion crater Hverfjall.

 Head to Swedish Lapland (August – October 2021)…